renatocaliari/contornos/docs/en/apps.md

 ## Progression Track

+Progression tracks can help identify seniority and experience in a [Contorno of focus and specialty of a person](#type-of-energy-in-contorno).

-Instead of starting with an overly complicated and customized track, try to start with something simplified and that anyone will quickly understand.
+Instead of starting with an overly complicated and customized trak, try to start with something simplified and that anyone will quickly understand.
 Over time, you can craft more customized tracks with more requirements at each level.
 However, assess whether it is really necessary.
+The more levels and more criteria, the more difficult it can be to maintain, evolve and understand.

-**Example of a simple track:**
+**Example of a simple trail:**
 - **Aspirant**
+  - Experience:
-  - never worked on this contorno (or similar scope) before
+    - never worked on this Contorno before
-  - watch other people in this contorno perform their tasks
+  - Autonomy:
-  - tasks and process: **advises on what tasks to do and how to do it**
+    - get advice on what tasks to do and how to do it.
+    - watch other people in this Contorno perform their tasks
 - **Apprentice**
+  - Experience:
-  - has already practiced the basic tasks of this contorno (or similar scope) in various contexts
+    - already performed basic tasks of this Contorno in various contexts
-  - watch other people in this contorno make decisions about their tasks
+  - Autonomy:
-  - tasks and process: **advises on what tasks to do and finds out how to do it**
+    - get advice on what tasks to do and find out how to do it
+    - watch other people in this Contorno make decisions about their tasks **Experient**
-- **Experient**
+  - Experience:
+    - already performed complicated tasks of this Contorno in various contexts
-  - maybe minimal experience? years: may vary with contorno
+    - minimum experience of X years: may vary with Contorno
+  - Autonomy:
+    - find out what and how to do it
     - proposes solutions
-  - tasks and process: **finds out what and how to do it**
 - **Expert**
+  - Experience:
+    - domain or expert in topics X and Y
-  - maybe minimal experience? years: may vary with contorno
+    - minimum experience of X years: may vary with Contorno
-  - mastery and deepening in ? and ?
+  - Autonomy:
-  - tasks and process: **finds out what to do in more complicated scopes and advises others who are not experts in those scopes what to do**
+    - figure out what to do in more complicated scopes
+    - advises what to do to other people who are not experts in these scopes

 ### Identification beyond the track
 **In addition to the track, it is possible to identify:**